YoungsuKo/YoungsuKo.github.io/index.md

 ---

 <p>
-  Hi, I am Yougnsu Ko!
-I am a software engineer working at Hyundai Motor Company.
-I have an interest in system control and fault diagnosis.
+  Hi, I am Yougnsu Ko working as a research engineer in Hyundai Motor Company.
+I am responsible for developing inverter software including motor control and its protection.
+My research interest is enhancing reliability of system by using fault-tolerant control and fault diagnosis techniques.
+I received my B.S. and M.S. in mechanical engineering from Konkuk University, South Korea.
 </p>

 <p>